 To back up an existing SnapMirror relationship to the cloud, you identify volumes to be backed up and create NetApp Data Availability Services workflows for backup operations according to the policies you select.

-You must have registered NetApp Data Availability Services with ONTAP secondary storage and added a cloud target for a source-to-target-to-cloud workflow.
+You must have registered NetApp Data Availability Services with ONTAP secondary storage and added a cloud or StorageGRID target for a source-to-target-to-cloud workflow.
 Both should be visible within the Targets window.

 Using NetApp Data Availability Services, you can extend existing SnapMirror secondary relationships for cloud backup.
 In the Data Protection window, volumes with two shields checked are ready for cloud backup.

 Note: Only SnapMirror relationships of type MirrorAndVault and MirrorAll can be extended to cloud.
 SnapMirror relationships of type MirrorLatest cannot be extended to cloud.